 At Charpentier Family Dentistry, we know that children need more than just a bright and healthy smile.
-Both Dr. Charpentier and Dr. Groth are passionate about making sure your child’s visit is rewarding and fun.
+Dr. Charpentier is passionate about making sure your child’s visit is rewarding and fun.
 Positive early experiences at our office help ensure a healthy lifetime relationship with the dentist.

 Our kids dentistry team will always take extra time to earn the trust of both you and your child, to make sure each trip to the dentist is a pleasant, calm experience.

 Baby teeth are not as strong as adult teeth.
 If your child’s tooth suffers a large cavity, the bacteria can damage the pulp inside the tooth, causing pain and inflammation.
 When the soft tissue inside the pulp chamber becomes infected or inflamed, Dr. Charpentier might recommend a pulpotomy.
 Instead of removing the entire tooth, Charpentier Family Dentistry will put a medicated filling into the pulp chamber to try to keep the remaining pulp inside the tooth alive and healthy.

 Treatment for cavities in children depends on how severe the decay is as well as each child’s age and risk of future cavities.
 At Charpentier Family Dentistry, we typically treat cavities with discreet and effective tooth-colored fillings.

 Protective dental sealants are thin coats of plastic painted onto your child’s back teeth to protect their deep grooves and depressions from accumulating bacteria and food particles.
 Studies show that 88% of cavities in American school-aged children are caused by food and bacteria being caught in rear molars.

 At Charpentier Family Dentistry, we typically apply a protective sealant to your child’s back teeth, premolars, and molars.
 The sealant will last for several years, but we will continue to check it during your child’s regular dental appointments.